jkasun/vscode-jira/README.md

+# WARNING: THIS EXTENSION IS STILL ON IMPLEMENTATION

 # jira-worklog README

 This is the README for your extension "jira-worklog".
 After writing up a brief description, we recommend including the following sections.